Sick Pay Insurance

 Sick Pay Insurance covers you should you develop an illness or suffer an injury that prevents you from working.
 Your policy will cover for you:

-• Periods of sickness or illness leading to sick leave from work.
+• Periods of sickness or illness that results in sick leave at work.

 Additional Benefits And Support Services

-Alongside your core Sick Pay cover, most of the UK’s Sick Pay Insurance providers offer a great range of extra benefits.
-These aim to support your health and wellbeing.
-You can use them without having to make a claim.
-And the best bit?
-Most of these additional benefits are free to use.
+Alongside your core Sick Pay cover, most of the UK’s Income Protection providers offer a great range of extra benefits for you to use without having to make a claim.
+These mostly free services are designed to support your health and wellbeing, tackling issues before they become more serious.

 • Physiotherapy sessions, either online or in person